Spartan2909/Hearts-Food/README.md

 # Hearts Food
- A website to accelerate the process of ordering food.
+ A website to accelerate the process of ordering food at a match.

 ## Project
  The project containing a list of tasks can be found [here](https://github.com/users/Spartan2909/projects/1/views/3).